StarRocks/starrocks/docs/loading/BrokerLoad.md

    4 rows in set (0.01 sec)
    ```

-#### Usage notes
+#### Multi-table load

-The preceding load examples show how to load multiple data files into multiple destination tables.
 You can also load a single data file or all data files from a specified path into a single destination table.
-Suppose your Amazon S3 bucket `bucket_s3` contains a folder named `input`.
+Suppose your AWS S3 bucket `bucket_s3` contains a folder named `input`.
 The `input` folder contains multiple data files, one of which is named `file1.csv`.
 These data files consist of the same number of columns as `table1` and the columns from each of these data files can be mapped one on one in sequence to the columns from `table1`.

 To load `file1.csv` into `table1`, execute the following statement: